1954

 "We've become a race of Peeping Toms.
 What people ought to do is get outside their own house and look in for a change."

-"Life, every now and then, behaves as though it had seen too many bad movies, when everything fits too well - the beginning, the middle, the end - from fade-in to fade-out."
+"Life, every now and then, behaves as though it had seen too many bad movies, when everything fits too well - the beginning, the middle, the end.
+Fade in, fade out."

 “A captain’s job is a lonely one.
 He’s easily misunderstood.”